directors fees ato thumbnail

 Superannuation Guarantee Contributions

 Directors’ fees fall within the definition of ordinary times earnings, so a superannuation guarantee is applicable.
-All directors’ fees are subject to superannuation guarantees, and payments (10.5% of their gross directors’ fees from 1 July 2022) must be made to complying super funds or retirement savings accounts.
+All directors’ fees are subject to superannuation guarantees, and payments must be made to complying super funds or retirement savings accounts.

 Key Takeaways